An Open Letter to the AMFTRB

 A note to our readers and community: for anyone who has been impacted by the distressing experience of finding this question on your examination, or any other instance of overt or covert antisemitism during your training as a therapist, please reach out for supportive resources and community.

-About the JTC: The Jewish Therapist Collective is a trans-denominational and trans-disciplinary association of nearly 1,000 members, most of whom are in the United States but can also be found worldwide.
+About the JTC: The Jewish Therapist Collective is a trans-denominational and trans-disciplinary association of 7,000+ members, most of whom are in the United States but can also be found worldwide.
 One of many of the big causes we’re passionate about is supporting students and early career professionals as they experience antisemitism and exclusion during their education and training.
 We connect therapists and therapy students, Jewish and not, with support around Jewish cultural competence, coping with antisemitism in the field and society, self- and community-oriented advocacy, and inclusion of Jewish cultural and identity concerns in justice-oriented clinical and lay spaces.
 To donate click here, and to volunteer please reach out here.

 About the Author: Halina Brooke, LAMFT, LAC, owns Recourse Counseling in Arizona.
 It’s her mission in life to support misfits, oddballs, highly sensitives, creatives… and really anyone else with big passions and under-represented perspectives as they build rewarding, meaningful lives.
 She brings a variety of Postmodern and Experiential therapies to her work with clients.
 She deeply believes in the value of the wisdom they’ve already amassed on this journey of life.
 When not supporting clients in living their best lives, she can be found travelling, advancing important causes, and indulging her curiosity in the world around her.